2020 Russian protests

 The 2020 Russian protests were a continuation of the previous demonstrations from 2017-2018 and 2019 caused by authoritarian rule of Vladimir Putin, repression of opposition, 2020 constitutional amendment which increased Putin's power and allowed him to stay in power until 2036, and the poisoning of opposition leader Alexei Navalny 2020.

-Yabloko leader Grigory Yavlinsky on a march in memory of Boris Nemtsov on 29 February.

 The protests began on 29 February with a march in Moscow in memory of a killed former Deputy Prime Minister and Putin's critic Boris Nemtsov, during which several opposition figures, including Navalny and Grigory Yavlinsky were giving speeches and accusing President Putin for assassination of Nemtsov.
 Similar rallies were held in others cities, including Saint Petersburg.

 Another demand of the opposition was to release Sergei Furgal, a popular Governor of Khabarovsk Krai, whose arrest was viewed by critics as politically motivated.

 Opposition leader Navalny was poisoned with Novichok in August by the FSB, resulting in his flight to Berlin, Germany for a medical treatment.
 When he returned to Russia on 17 January 2021, he was arrested and imprisoned, which fueled another wave of protests which was violently suppressed by the Putin's regime's forces.

 2020 Nemtsov memorial march

 The march in memory of Boris Nemtsov, former Deputy Prime Minister who became a leading critic of Vladimir Putin's government, have taken place on 29 February 2020.
 During this event, many opposition parties and groups gathered in cities across Russia, including Moscow, St. Petersburg, and Yekaterinburg.

 Chairman of the Council of Deputies of Krasnoselsky district Ilya Yashin said that in his video that “There are moments when you can’t sit at home,” and that “Putin should not rule forever.
 It’s time to remind him of that.”, calling people to join the anti-Putin march.

 Opposition politician from the Yabloko party Grigory Yavlisnky also appeared that day and accused President Putin for murder of Boris Nemtsov because of his dissent, claiming that former Deputy Prime Minister's death is an evidence for growing authoritarianism in Russia.

+In Saint Petersburg, Pavel Chuprunov was among the initiators of the memorial march.
+City authorities approved the event on the organisers' third application.